devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/lead-time.md

   customer satisfaction.
 - Reduce feature refining rigour.

-### When over-driven, what metrics are impacted?
+### Guardrail Metrics

+The following metrics could degrade if not tracked with this metric

 - [Quality](./quality.html) is reduced as less time is spent refining and defining how to validate the feature.
 - [Productivity](./productivity.html) is reduced if tightly coupled components are shifted to another team or excessive communication is required for

 ### References